 Linguistics offers excellent training and preparation for careers in a wide variety of industries, as well as for graduate study in linguistics and related fields.
 See our Linguistics Careers page for more information.

 Students pursuing a Linguistics major must complete at least 15 upper-division (numbered 300 and above) credits in the major in residence at UWM.
-The College requires that students attain at least a 2.5 GPA on all credits in the major attempted at UWM.
-In addition, students must attain a 2.5 GPA on all major credits attempted, including transfer work.
+The College requires that students attain at least a 2.000 GPA on all credits in the major, including any transfer work.
 The College also requires students to complete a research experience in their major.

 Students pursuing a Linguistics minor must complete at least 9 upper-division (numbered 300 and above) credits in the minor in residence at UWM.
 The College requires that students attain at least a 2.5 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.5 GPA on all minor credits attempted, including transfer work.